Go

 zip -r action.zip go.mod go.sum main.go

 When writing codes, you may need to package dependency files along with one action file.
-In such cases, related files can be compressed in a file, packaged, and an action can be created using the compressed file.
+In this case, you can compress related files into one file for packaging and create an action using the compressed file.

 The following are the three types available for creating actions using ZIP files: